milessabin/milessabin.com/src/html/_posts/2016-05-11-scalac-hacking.md

 ### Make your change

 This is where we [draw the rest of the owl][rest-of-the-owl] &mdash; this post is about the mechanics of hacking on the compiler and it would take us too far afield to cover all the details of the fix.
-Nevertheless, the first cut at the fix was very much simpler than I had expected,
+Nevertheless, the first cut was very much simpler than I had expected,

 ```scala
 def unifyFull(tpe: Type): Boolean = {